 - Behavioral issues in children and teens

-In Michigan, a therapist may refer specifically to a marriage and family therapist, certified by the Michigan Board of Marriage and Family Therapy.
-Like counselors, marriage and family therapists must also obtain either a master’s or doctoral degree, however their studies focus more on family and group therapy and methodology.
+Some counselors and therapists use these terms interchangeably for the comfort of their patients.
+A patient may be more comfortable with the word “counseling” over “therapy.”
+The title “therapist” may refer specifically to a marriage and family therapist.
+In Michigan, this professional would be certified by the Michigan Board of Marriage and Family Therapy.
+Marriage and family therapists must also obtain either a master’s or doctoral degree, however their studies focus more on family and group therapy and methodology.

 A marriage and family therapist may provide;